 This is the total operating expenses that are incurred during the production season being analysed, and adjusted for feed/supplements on hand at opening and closing of the season, imputed (unpaid) labour and management, depreciation, and other expense adjustments.
 Gross Expenses does not include financing costs.
 This includes all adjustments for expenses paid in the year being analysed that relate to production from the previous or coming year, such as prepaid fertiliser.

 Operating Profit / Total Assets FARMED

 The most important measure of profitability is Return on Capital (ROC).
 This is calculated by dividing operating profit by the total value of all assets (both owned and leased).
-The lease costs associated with any leased assets are included in the operating profit calculation.
-This generates a profitability value which can be compared across all business types, and accounts for farms with a lower milk production capability against those with a high milk production capability.
-To maximise ROC it is important to not over capitalise as this in turn would require an increase in operating profit to achieve the same ROC.
-The capital includes; all land (milking and support), livestock, vehicles, plant and machinery, and dairy company shares and other farm related shares.
+The operating profit calculation includes an assigned lease fee on support blocks utilised in the business.
+This generates a profitability value which can be compared across all business types and production capability.
+To maximise ROC it is important not to over-capitalise, as this in turn would require an increase in operating profit to achieve the same ROC.
+The capital includes; all land (milking and support), livestock, vehicles, plant and machinery, and dairy company shares and other farm-related shares.

 Return on Asset (ROA)

 (Operating Profit - Lease Fees) / Total Assets OWNED